MicrosoftDocs/azure-dev-docs/articles/javascript/includes/tutorial-visualstudiocode-browser-file-upload-storage-blob/completed.md

 ms.custom: devx-track-javascript
 ---

 You've completed the tutorial.
-Now that you have a deployed file upload app to Azure Storage Blobs, you can experiment and add new features.
+You now have a client-side application which uploads a file to Azure Storage Blobs.
+You can experiment and add new features.